 Masuko Yuwakan (formerly Nanmaso Hotel Annex) was founded in 1882, and was the building where the current retired emperor stayed during the evacuation of schoolchildren during the crown prince era.
 The space called "Gozasho" where he heard the announcement of the "Imperial Decree of end of war" at that time remained in the building.
 Yuwakan has become Japanese registered tangible cultural property, and the "Peace Gallery" which is open to the public, displays valuable books, newspapers, photographs etc of that time along with explanations.
 It has been opened since February 22, 2020 as a five-room accommodation facility.ましこ悠和館 TEL 0285-72-8846（益子観光課）

-This fair, one of the usual events in Mashiko, has been held each year since 1966 and selected as one of '100 most beautiful festivals in Tochigi Prefecture'.
-This fair is open twice every year, spring and fall.
-About 400,000 people in spring and 200,000 in fall visit Mashiko to enjoy this fair.
-This has become one of the greatest events throughout the town.
-Many small items used in our daily life in Japan such as teacups, chopstick rests and plates, and also to art works such as pots and vases, are sold as special discounted prices during the fair.
-Agricultural products grown in Mashiko are also sold during this event which is attracting the visitors.ましこ悠和館 TEL 0285-72-8846（益子観光課）
+The Mashiko Fair has been held each year since 1966 and selected as one of '100 most beautiful festivals in Tochigi Prefecture'.
+This fair is open twice a year, in spring and fall About 400,000 people in spring and 200,000 in fall visit Mashiko to enjoy this fair.
+This has become one of the greatest events in the town.
+Many small items used in our daily life in Japan such as teacups, chopstick rests and plates, and also art works such as pots and vases, are sold at special discounted prices at the fair.
+Agricultural products, such as locally grown food is also a popular attraction at this event.ましこ悠和館 TEL 0285-72-8846（益子観光課）

-About 30 vessel shops are on the street.
-Pottery placed in the doorsteps of these shops is simple and delight the eyes of those who come to this street.
-Wide walk steps and public restrooms will allow you to enjoy the walking comfortably on the street.
+About 30 ceramics shops are found on this street.
+Pottery placed in the doorsteps of these shops is simple and a delight to the eyes of those who come to this street.
+Wide footpaths and public restrooms make this a comfortable place to visit.

-When you climb the stone steps up the hill, you will see the Rou Gate to his temple, a three-storied pagoda and a large, copper bell on your left.
-The rare smiling King Emma in japan will be on your right.
+When you climb the stone steps up the hill, you will see the Rou Gate to his temple, a three-storied pagoda and a large copper bell on your left.
+The rare smiling King Emma in Japan will be on your right.
 Beyond the Rou Gate the main temple rises ahead at the back of the site.
-The Rou Gate, the three-storied pagoda, and the Zushi, or miniature shrine in the temple are all designated as the Japanese Important and Cultural Properties.西明寺 TEL 0285-72-8846（益子観光課）
+The Rou Gate, the three-storied pagoda, and the Zushi, or miniature shrine in the temple are all designated as Japanese Important and Cultural Properties.西明寺 TEL 0285-72-8846（益子観光課）

 This forest is about 31 hectares in area on the gentle hill in the mountain village, which is covered with deciduous, conifer and broad-leaf trees such as red pine trees, konaras, chestnuts and wild cherry blossoms.
 There is also a facility called 'Forest Inn Mashiko', which has restrooms, overnight accommodations, a restaurant and an observatory equipped with one of the largest refracting telescope with an SD lens.